mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 develop a kernel or reuse existing kernels.
-A typical use case of WASM rollups is to deploy a kernel that implements the Ethereum Virtual Machine (EVM) and to get as a result an EVM-compatible Layer 2 running on top of the Tezos blockchain.
+A typical use case of WASM rollups is to deploy a kernel that implements the Ethereum Virtual Machine (EVM) and to get as a result an EVM-compatible Layer 2 running on top of the Mavryk blockchain.
 WASM rollups are not limited to this use case though: they are fully programmable, hence their names, smart optimistic rollups, as they are very close to smart contracts in terms of expressiveness.